top of page

 Two with a One-wing: the Servant

-You are inclined to help people so long as the help aligns with your morals.
+You are inclined to help people: so long as the help aligns with your morals.
 You wish to be seen as reliable and responsible.
 You may be critical of yourself and have trouble expressing your needs.

 Two with a Three-wing: the Host / Hostess

 You are image-conscious and ambitious: you like to be seen as an expert.
 You are extroverted and inclined to connect with those around you.
-You are competitive and make a strong leader.
+You are competitive and would make a strong leader.

 DIRECTION OF GROWTH